Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 She felt his gaze on her but refused to meet it, offering only a slight shrug.
 "Maybe later." she said, as she watched him take her queen.

-Tara’s moves turned wild, sacrificing bishop and rook for scraps of ground in a desperate, scattered attack.
-Fell castled queen-side, building a fortress as her army dwindled.
-When his rook invaded her back rank, she snatched it up, barely reacting, as if the loss meant nothing at all.
+Tara's play grew more erratic.
+She sacrificed a bishop and a rook for minor positional gains.
+Fell queen-side castled into a fortress.
+More of her pieces vanished from the board.
+When one of Fell's rooks slid onto her back rank, she captured it with her own without a second thought.

 She missed the next trap completely, pushing a pawn forward absently.
 She muttered a curse in quiet Cygni Standard.

 Fell’s voice was a low growl.
 "Are you sure you want to leave your bishop hanging?"

 Tara’s expression was unnervingly placid.
-"That'd be the second one dead on my watch.
-Makes you realize every decision burns, even when the choices seem clear."
+"That'd be the second one down on my watch.
+So, yeah."

 The kitsune girl looked up from the board, her golden eyes meeting Tara’s for the first time.